rsperberg/rsperberg.github.io/_posts/2015-02-01-essential-js-links.md

 {% include image-no-descrip.html url="/media/2015-02-01-essential-js-links/name.png" %}

 For educational use only.
-You'll want to cherry-pick the best of this for your production apps.
+You’ll want to cherry-pick the best of this for your production apps.

 ### [native-promise-only](https://github.com/getify/native-promise-only "link to GitHub site")

 {% include image-no-descrip.html url="/media/2015-02-01-essential-js-links/native-promise-only.png" %}

 An ECMAScript-standard promise polyfill by <i>Kyle Simpson</i>.
-“The aim of this project is to be the smallest polyfill for Promises, staying as close as possible to what's specified in both Promises/A+ and the upcoming ES6 specification.”<br />
+“The aim of this project is to be the smallest polyfill for Promises, staying as close as possible to what’s specified in both Promises/A+ and the upcoming ES6 specification.”<br />
 _A project of Kyle Simpson. <span class="octicon octicon-star"></span>star:&nbsp;255 <span class="octicon octicon-repo-forked"></span>fork:&nbsp;16_